-Employment Insurance & Leave
+Employment insurance & leave

 In certain situations, biological mothers are entitled to as many as 71 weeks paid leave when combined with sick leave and compassionate care leave.
 This excludes Quebec, however; this province has its own program that offers maternity, paternity and parental benefits.
-Hence, the Government of Canada adjusts premiums accordingly for that province.
+Hence, the federal Government of Canada adjusts premiums accordingly for that province.

-Employers are responsible for adhering to federal, territory and provincial record keeping requirements pertaining to compensation as well as taxes, insurance premiums and social contributions.
-Further, records must be verifiable upon the request of certain regulating bodies such as the Canadian Revenue Agency.
-At the federal level, records are required to be retained for a minimum of six years from the last year in which they relate to an employee.
-Requirements in the provinces vary, ranging from one to five years.
+Employers are responsible for adhering to federal and provincial record keeping requirements pertaining to compensation as well as taxes, insurance premiums and social contributions.
+Furthermore, records must be verifiable upon the request of certain regulating bodies such as the Canada Revenue Agency (CRA).

 At federal level, records are required to be retained for a minimum of six years from the last tax year in which they relate to an employee.
 Requirements at provincial level vary, ranging from one to five years.
 However, records concerning long-term acquisitions and disposal of property, or information that would affect the sale or liquidation of a business, must be retained indefinitely.